Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 Homeowners asking how much does adu cost often underestimate utility work.
 In San Jose, older properties can require service upgrades that are not visible during early planning.
 Sewer line condition, electrical service size, and gas routing can each influence both timeline and cost.

 A thorough site walk in San Jose should include utility tracing assumptions and logistics planning, not just floor plan discussion.
-That up-front discipline is one of the most reliable ways to protect adu construction san jose budgets.
+That up-front discipline is one of the most reliable ways to protect adu construction san jose budgets, which is why many owners start by comparing potential teams with our checklist for ADU builders in San Jose.

 ADU planning should include post-construction operating costs, especially if rental income is part of your strategy.
 Bay Area owners typically track utilities, insurance adjustments, maintenance reserves, and vacancy assumptions.
 Conservative planning gives a more realistic return profile than gross-rent projections alone.